Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-09-11-intro-redux.md

 ### How it works

 When one action is dispatched to the store, the combined reducer catches the action and sends it to each of the smaller reducers.
-Each smaller reducer examines what action was passed and dictates if and how to modify that part of state that it is responsible for producing a new state.
+Each smaller reducer examines what action was passed and dictates if and how to modify that part of state.
 You will find an example of a combined reducer a bit later in the article.

 After each smaller reducer produces its corresponding next state, an updated state object will be saved in the store.
 Because this is important, I'm mentioning again that the store is the single source of truth in our application.
 Therefore, when each action is run through the reducers, a new state is produced and saved in the store.